Accordion Lessons in Houston, TX

 Graded Supplemental Repertoire

-The core P-H repertoire is listed to the right.
+A high-quality graded teaching repertoire is essential to student success.
+The core Palmer-Hughes repertoire is listed to the right.
+These are the central pieces for those studying the three types of chromatic accordions.
 Additionally, the graded "Recital" series is intended to accompany the P-H tutor books 1-5 and theory books.
 Students working through the material have a expansive range of repertoire from which to draw.

 O, Dear, What Can the Matter Be? * Cuckoo Waltz * Pop!
 Goes the Weasel * Beautiful Brown Eyes * The Grey Goose * Aura Lee * A Tisket, A Tasket * I Wish I Were Single Again * Our Boys * The Monkey and the Owl * Bugs * Waltz (from Poet and Peasant) - Suppe * Barcarolle (from Tales of Hoffman) - J. Offenbach * Shortnin' Bread * Home, Sweet, Home - Bishop * Starlight Waltz * Largo (Dvorak) * Ideal March * Tourelay * Nobody Knows the Trouble I've Seen * My Wild Irish Rose * Ta-ra-ra-boom-de-ay * Invitation to the Dance * Home on the Range * Nelly Bly * Liebestraum * The Fortune Teller * Gay Nineties * Patriotic Medley * Jenny Lind Polka - A. Wallerstein * La Golondrina (The Swallow) - Serpadell * Soldier's Joy * Skater's Waltz - Waldteufel * Waiting for the Robert E. Lee - Muir-Gilbert * Just a Song at Twilight (Love's Old Sweet Song) - J.L.
 Molloy * Barbara Polka * Gold and Silver - Franz Lehar * Battle Hymn of the Republic - Bishop * Oh Where, Oh Where * American Patrol - F.W.
 Meacham * Bella Bocca Polka * Billboard March * British Grenadiers * Gypsy Dance * Hawaiian War Dance * La Raspa * Melody of Love * P-H Polka * Wedding of the Winds * Popcorn Polka * Can-Can * Grand Old Medley * Serenade for Strings * Spinning Song * National Emblem * Mystery Theme * Ballet Music from "Faust" * Banderas